rwpogge/MODS2025/GUIs/imsTool/README.md

 ## Overview

-imsTool provides a basic interface GUI to communicate with an IMC MicroLYNX microstepping motorcontroller connected to a Comtrol TCP/IP serial port server on the network.
+imsTool is a Qt4 app that implements a basic interface GUI to communicate with an IMC MicroLYNX microstepping motorcontroller connected to a Comtrol TCP/IP serial port server on the network.

 imsTool is used to provide engineering-level access to an individual motor controller on a live system.
 User can talk directly